Callum Styles: International career

 Although born in England, Styles was also eligible to play international football for Ukraine and Hungary through his grandparents.
-On 14 March 2022, Styles was included in the Hungary squad for matches against Serbia and Northern Ireland.
-On 24 March 2022, Styles debuted in the Hungarian national team against Serbia at the Puskás Aréna.
-He entered the pitch as a substitute for Zsolt Nagy in the 70th minute.
+On 14 March 2022, he was included in the Hungary squad for matches against Serbia and Northern Ireland.
+On 24 March 2022, he made his debut for Hungary against Serbia at the Puskás Aréna.
+He came on as a substitute for Zsolt Nagy in the 70th minute.